Folklore (Taylor Swift album): Release and promotion

 Folklore was a surprise album.
-It marked the first time Swift abandoned her traditional album rollout, opting to release suddenly due to intuition; she stated "if you make something you love, you should just put it out into the world".
+It marked the first time Swift abandoned her traditional album rollout, opting to release suddenly due to intuition; she stated, "If you make something you love, you should just put it out into the world."
 She unveiled the album via her social media on July 23, 2020, 16 hours prior to its release to digital music platforms at midnight.
-Swift informed Republic Records about the new album only a few hours before its release, and thus it was not widely and immediately available at retail, especially in its first week.
-Deluxe CDs and vinyl LPs with seven other alternate covers, were sold on Swift's website exclusively.
+Swift informed Republic Records about the new album only a few hours before its release, thus it was not widely and immediately available at retail.
+Deluxe CDs and vinyl LPs with seven other alternate covers were sold exclusively on Swift's website.
 The standard edition "In the Trees" CDs of Folklore were released to retail on August 7, 2020, while "Meet Me Behind the Mall" CDs were made exclusive to Target.
-The formerly physical-exclusive Folklore deluxe, featuring the bonus track "The Lakes", was released to digital platforms on August 18, 2020.
+In the United Kingdom, CDs were made available on August 4, 2020, by EMI Records.
+The formerly physically exclusive Folklore deluxe, featuring the bonus track "The Lakes", was released to digital platforms on August 18, 2020.

 Starting on August 20, 2020, a limited number of autographed Folklore CDs were delivered to various indie record shops in the US and Scotland to support small businesses in the pandemic.
 Swift mailed her Folklore cardigans to celebrity friends and well-wishers.
-Four six-song compilations of Folklore tracks were released to streaming, based on the thematic cohesion between them; The Escapism Chapter, The Sleepless Nights Chapter, The Saltbox House Chapter and The Yeah I Showed Up at Your Party Chapter were released in August–September 2020.
+Four six-song compilations of Folklore tracks were released to streaming, based on the thematic cohesion between them; The Escapism Chapter, The Sleepless Nights Chapter, The Saltbox House Chapter, and The Yeah I Showed Up at Your Party Chapter were released in August–September 2020.
 Swift's ninth studio album, Evermore, is a sequel to Folklore.
 She dubbed them "sister albums".

 Singles

 "Cardigan" serves as the lead single of Folklore.
 It was accompanied by a music video posted to YouTube, directed by Swift and produced by Jil Hardin.
 Both were released on July 24, 2020, alongside the album.
 It was serviced to US pop and adult pop radio formats on July 27.
 The song debuted at number one on the Billboard Hot 100 chart, becoming Swift's sixth chart-topper and second number-one debut.
-Billboard noted a unique radio roll-out for Folklore, where few of its tracks were simultaneously promoted to multiple radio formats.
+Billboard noted a unique radio rollout for Folklore, where a few of its tracks were simultaneously promoted to multiple radio formats.
 While "Cardigan" impacted pop and adult contemporary, "Exile" was sent to adult alternative radio on August 3, 2020, which had initially peaked at number six on the Hot 100, whereas "Betty" was sent to country radio on August 17, after arriving at number six on the Hot Country Songs chart.
 "The 1" was released as a promotional single in Germany on October 9, 2020; "The 1" had previously reached number four on the Hot 100.
 On July 24, 2021, the first anniversary of Folklore, the original orchestral version of "The Lakes" was also released as a promotional single.